 How to make a slideshow with music and pictures for free?

 InVideo is one of the simplest ways to make a slideshow with music and pictures for free in minutes.
-Get started with 200+ ready-to-use slideshow templates that you can make your own with stock photos and footage, and customised brand colours, all without any watermark.
+Get started with 200+ ready-to-use slideshow templates that you can make your own with stock photos and footage, and customised brand colors, all without any watermark.

 Where to download free music?

 There are several websites where you can download royalty-free music clips without paying a fee, including YouTube Studio Audio Library, BenSound and Free Music Archive.
 Find a complete list of the best places to download free music here.